pandorasNox/docker-rnapk/README.md

 _Note: For an app you want to upload to the google play store you always have to use the exact same key._

-Before you are going to create the keystore file think about proper names for the keystore file and the alias of the contained key.
+Before you are going to create the keystore file think about proper names for the keystore file and the alias of the contained key you want to use to sign the apk file.
-Also it's maybe a good idea to store the passwords you used to create the keystore file and the key on a secured place for yoo so you don't forget them.
+Also it's maybe a good idea to store the passwords you used to create the keystore file and the key on a secured place for you so you don't forget them.

 _Note: the following is basiclly an extract from the [React Native documentation #generating-a-signing-key](https://github.com/facebook/react-native/blob/d0260b4f35f74a77d7f0d80d1e1b03233b92e978/docs/SignedAPKAndroid.md)_